atulram/technicalPOCs/NodeReact/Concepts.md

 __Component__

-Fuctional compoment: It is a normal javascript function that returns reactElement or in other words return JSX (because JSX gets transpiled to reactElement eventually).
+Fuctional component: It is a normal javascript function that returns reactElement or in other words return JSX (because JSX gets transpiled to reactElement eventually).
 Function name indicating a component starts with capital letter

     const HeaderComponent = () => {
         return <h1 id="header">